Gluten Free & Paleo Pumpkin Pie Muffins

 Add the dry ingredients

-Sprinkle the almond flour, coconut flour and baking soda over the wet ingredients in the blender or processor.
+Sprinkle the almond flour, coconut flour and baking powder over the wet ingredients in the blender or processor.
 Blend, stopping and stirring occasionally with a rubber spatula, until there are no more lumps (don’t over-blend the batter).

 Divide into muffin cups and bake

 Divide the batter among the muffin cups—the cups should be rather full (you will have some leftover batter—feel free to squeak out an extra muffin or two if you have another tin!).
 Sprinkle with the chopped pecans and flaky sea salt, if using.

 Bake, rotating the pan(s) halfway through, or until the muffins are golden brown and a toothpick inserted in the center comes out clean, about 33-35 minutes.

 Let the muffins cool in the pan(s) for 5 minutes, then transfer them to a wire rack.
 For the best flavor and texture, let the muffins cool completely before serving (but if you can’t wait, I get it).

 Serve the muffins on their own or slather them with some softened butter.
 SO GOOD!